Fo-Zi/nexus-hal-interface/README.md

 ## Overview

-The NHAL Interface is a pure C header-only component that defines standardized hardware abstraction layer interfaces for embedded systems.
+The NHAL Interface is a pure C header-only component that aims to define hardware abstraction layer interfaces for embedded systems.
 This component provides no implementation - only interface definitions, types, and contracts that implementation layers must fulfill.

+## Motivation
+My motivation is centered around issues I've faced in my experience when working with Embedded Projects:
+- Many HALs are not designed to ease testability -> I'd end up creating my own shim abstraction layer for every project, just to allow me to unit-test a complex driver or other components.
+- Most HALs tie you to a specific MCU family/Framework/SDK -> Porting efforts if I want to for example use the same peripheral but in some other platform
+- Some HALs try to abstract everything, creating huge complex dependencies -> An overkill for many projects
+- HALs for RTOS and Bare metal are radically different, but **usually** the functionality most drivers need remains the same

+## Goals
+My main goal is simply to provide a set of interfaces **for myself**, and ease the pain points I mentioned before.
+That said, if someone else finds it useful is most welcomed to use it, collaborate, ask for some functionality or interface not yet contemplated, etc.

+The goals as an interface are the following:
+- To provide a set of interfaces isolated from their actual implementation:
+  - Do you want to use your own implementation instead of some other provided by me?
+Go ahead!
+  - Do you want to still use drivers implemented using the interface?
+You can!
+- The HAL serves merely as **a contract** between drivers and the interfaces they depend on
+- To provide easy testability for higher layers
+- To be as clear as possible on separating the parts of the interface that are truly generic, from the ones that may depend on the platform you will be working with
+- If the functionality of the same peripheral may vary a lot depending on configuration (i.e.: async/DMA vs blocking), a **separate interface** will be defined exposing these.
+  Forcing a consumer to initializa DMA data when only wanting to use a simple I2C blocking operation, breaks SOLID principles.

 ## Design Philosophy